Disney just posted a massive Twitter thread revealing ‘basically everything’ coming to Disney+

 — Disney+ (@disneyplus) October 14, 2019

 However, if you scroll down from that first tweet, you’ll see 30 more subtweets in the thread with each tweet showing the title card for one piece of content coming to Disney+.
-But when you get to the end of those 30 subtweets, you see there are 600 more subtweets in Disney+ thread.
+But when you get to the end of those 30 subtweets, you see there are 600 more subtweets in the Disney+ thread.

 The Shaggy Dog (1959) pic.twitter.com/h6JLTl7eE6